MahanNoosh/MahanNoosh/README.md

 I build software that balances technical strength with practical usability.
 My work emphasizes clean, maintainable code, scalable architectures, and solutions that deliver measurable value.

-For me, software development is not just about meeting requirements—it’s about exceeding expectations, improving efficiency, and creating meaningful user experiences.
+For me, software development is not just about meeting requirements; it’s about exceeding expectations, improving efficiency, and creating meaningful user experiences.

 ---